Good design puts

 We're a residential firm.
 That's what we do and what we're good at.
 We like the specificity of it; every house is for someone in particular, in a place in particular, and the work should reflect that.
 We're not interested in a house style.
 We're interested in getting yours right.

-If you're thinking about building something, we'd like to hear about it.
+If you're thinking about building something, we'd love to hear about it.